This guide has been written by cycling review expert Alex Bristol

 Removing the BMX Stem

 Are you planning to upgrade your BMX stem?
 The process can be a bit complex since you will have to remove the existing one so that you can replace it with a new one.
+There are different types of stems for your BMX, so be sure to know what type of stem you have.
 In this article, we shall discuss the steps you should follow when removing a BMX stem and also how to install a new one.

 Stem 1- Loosen the bolts located on the faceplate